 Coheed do manage to incorporate heavier songs in places and these are arguably the most engaging: Atlas (also the name of Claudio’s son) grabs you from the start (which is definitely needed following Ghost).
 It is about Claudio’s fears of leaving his family for long periods at a time to tour with the band.
 The whole track is written like a message to his son, and features a beautiful sentiment in the chorus “when daddy goes off…[you’re] the love guiding him home”.
 It shows that even without the concept, Claudio is still lyrically excellent.
 Audience is the other track to stand out as heavy on this album, it begins with an emphatic drum beat which is the constant driving force through the song.
 Even when the anthemic, catchy chorus ‘This is my Audience’ enters, the song retains it’s hefty sound, exploring complex syncopated riffs and colossal drum patterns.

-Overall, this album definitely feels like a collection of songs rather than a consistent detailed and elaborate story but that’s to be expected.
+Overall, The Color Before The Sun is a great album.
+It definitely feels like a collection of songs rather than a consistent detailed and elaborate story but that’s to be expected.
 The songs are, for the most part, still excellently written, with relatable lyrical themes and enticing textures which when paired with the excellent production are incredibly engaging.
 The album still features a wide variety of songs, pulling inspiration from each of their previous 7 albums, ensuring that there’s something here for any avid Coheed fan or newcomer to the band.